 Get the latest knowledge and understanding of the threats associated with the use of technology in business and how best to deal with them.
 As the number of sophisticated cyber attacks increase across the world, so too does the demand for graduates with the necessary skills and expertise to support an organisations ability to protect themselves against security threats and digital incursion.

-Accredited by Global Communications Head Quarters (GCHQ), the MSc Cyber Security will equip you with the latest knowledge and understanding of the threats associated with the use of technology in business and how best to deal with them.
+The MSc Cyber Security course will equip you with the latest knowledge and understanding of the threats associated with the use of technology in business and how best to deal with them.
 You will cover both the technical and management/governance areas required to operate in the cyber security profession, allowing you to develop a range of key transferable skills valued by employers in both the public and private sectors.
 You will also benefit from being taught by staff who are at the forefront of their subject area.

 You will study the following modules: